Amsterdam transport

 Travelling within Amsterdam

-As stated before, moving around in Amsterdam is simple as distances are fairly short.
+As stated before, moving around in Amsterdam is as simple as distances are fairly short.
 Most highlights are within walking distance, at least when you consider a fifteen-minute walk walking distance.
 If you don’t feel like walking, there’s usually a tram stop within reach.
 Most trams leave on a regular base, so we recommend using trams for travelling in Amsterdam.

 Public Transport

-• If you have internet on your smartphone remember 9292.
+• If you have internet on your smartphone, remember 9292.
 Bookmark the website or download the app to get real-time travel advice for public transport.

 • Just like any other big city, public transport is popular with pickpockets.
-They have an extra eye out unaware tourists.
+They have an extra eye out for unaware tourists.

 Looking for GVB tickets right now?
 Get your GVB tickets for 1 – 7 days via getyourguide.com.

-For more in-depth information on public transport also visit our page on public transport in Amsterdam.
+For more in-depth information on public transport, also visit our page on public transport in Amsterdam.

 Taxi